eosfor/eosfor.github.io/_posts/2015-12-17-another-way-of-looking-for-objects-in-azure.md

 }
 </pre>

-There are couple of points here.
-First one is that data returned by the call is in somewhat strange format.
+There are a couple of points here.
+The first one is that data returned by the call is in a somewhat strange format.
 Information about VM is stored in two different places; in RoleInstanceList sub tree and in RoleList sub tree.
 In order to simplify further index creation I’m doing conversion of mentioned XML sub trees to hashtables, join them together and produce pscustomobject.
 After all this new object gets added to a hashtable to the appropriate cloud service.
-Second thing is that this conversion being done by xmlToObject function, which in turn should be added to each “thread” explicitly.
+The second thing is that this conversion is done by xmlToObject function, which in turn should be added to each “thread” explicitly.
 That is why the scriptblock to run contains definition of the xmlToObject function along with REST method invocation.

-In general this scriptblock extracts all deployments from the Cloud Service, extracts machine details from the result, makes objects for each machine and add this object to a hashtable under a Cloud Service Key.
+In general, this scriptblock extracts all deployments from the Cloud Service, extracts machine details from the result, makes objects for each machine and add this object to a hashtable under a Cloud Service Key.
 As a result we have list of VMs indexed by Cloud Service Name.

 ##Building indexes
 At this point we have all the data we need.
 But if suddenly we need to find something there it may take too much time, especially if we need to do lookup many times.
 The simplest way to address this is to build additional indexes.
 For that we can use powershell hashtables.
 That is pretty easy: